Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Introduction

-In this paper we present the Reachable Polyhedral Marching (RPM) algorithm for computing forward and backward reachable sets of deep neural networks with rectified linear unit (ReLU) activation.
+In this paper we describe the Reachable Polyhedral Marching (RPM) algorithm for enumerating the affine regions of neural networks with rectified linear unit (ReLU) activation.
+This algorithm can then be leveraged to compute forward and backward reachable sets of neural networks.
 Our algorithm provides a building block for proving safety properties for autonomous systems with learned perception, dynamics, or control components in the loop.
-Specifically, given a set in the input space, RPM computes the set of all corresponding outputs (the forward reachable set, or image, of the input set).
-Similarly, given a set of outputs, RPM computes the set of all corresponding inputs under the ReLU network (the backward reachable set, or preimage, of the output set).
-We use these capabilities to compute finite-time reachable sets, as well as infinite-time invariant sets and regions of attraction (ROAs).
+Specifically, given a set in the input space, RPM computes the set of all corresponding outputs.
+Similarly, given a set of outputs, RPM computes the set of all corresponding inputs under the ReLU network.
+We use these capabilities to compute control invariant sets and regions of attraction (ROAs) for dynamical systems represented as neural networks.
+Computing these sets helps roboticists (i) verify whether safety specifications on the robot state are met, (ii) identify states that will converge to some desirable equilibria, and (iii) identify regions in the state space for which a system can be controlled.
+Identification of these sets is an important part of the control design process, as directly synthesizing control policies that meet invariance constraints by construction is challenging \cite{blanchini2008set}.
+If a constraint is not met, the reachable or invariant sets computed give insight into which states lead to violation of the constraints, informing targeted policy improvements.